RunestoneInteractive/thinkcspy/_sources/PythonTurtle/Exercises.rst

                 .. activecode:: q3_answer

-                    for amonth in ['January', 'February', 'March', 'April', 'May', 'June', 'July', 'August', 'September', 'November', 'December']: print("One of the months of the year is", amonth)
+                    for month in ['January', 'February', 'March', 'April', 'May', 'June', 'July', 'August', 'September', 'November', 'December']: print("One of the months of the year is", month)

     #.